FAQ#

 1 potentially fixable with the --fix option.

 Yes!
-To enforce a docstring convention, add the following to your pyproject.toml
+To enforce a docstring convention, add a convention

 For example, if you're coming from flake8-docstrings, and your originating configuration uses